-If you or someone you know is in need of therapy to stop self-harm, call West Los Angeles psychologist Dr. Taji Huang.
+If you or someone you know is in need of self-harming therapy, call Glendale psychologist Dr. Taji Huang.
 If you have ever inflicted injury on yourself by burning, cutting, or other types of self-injury, this may be a sign of severe inner turmoil where you may be suppressing emotions or suffering from intense anxiety.
 This can feel like the only way for you to express pain or other intense emotions.
 This condition may continue for years if it is left untreated.
 Self-harming behaviors are different than a suicide attempt.
 It is possible, however, that an individual who purposely causes injury to their own body may attempt suicide in the future as well.

 There are many ways that you might be hurting yourself.
 Your child, your friend, or someone else you care for may be hurting themselves in ways you cannot imagine.
 These all fall under the spectrum of self-harm:

 - Hitting or Punching Objects

 - Banging or Punching Yourself

 - Carving Words or Symbols Into Your Skin

 - Rubbing Your Skin With Glass or Other Sharp Objects